-How long you want to study for and which country you’re from will determine if you need to apply for a UK student visa.
 Check if you need a visa by visiting the government website.
-Once you have established whether or not you need a UK student visa, it’s then important to make sure you’re applying for the one that best suits your circumstances.
+Once you have established whether or not you need a UK student visa, it’s important to make sure you’re applying for the one that best suits your circumstances.

 What are the different types of student visas for the UK?

 Short-Term Study Visa

 A short-term study visa is suitable for those doing a short English language course in the UK who are outside of the European Economic Area (EEA) and Switzerland.
 If you are from the EU or EEA, you can generally study for up to 6 months without a visa.
 However, you must also meet the eligibility requirements, which you can find here.

 For a short-term study visa, it costs £200.
 However, you will also need to pay a healthcare surcharge of £470 that allows you to access the NHS while you are here.

 You can apply for a visa up to 3 months before your travel date to the UK.
 You should receive your decision on your visa within three weeks of submitting your request.
 You can check the guide processing times to find out how long it might take to get a visa, depending on the country you are applying from.

 A child student visa is for those aged 4-17 who want to study in the UK.
 Regarding university, most people do not apply until they are over 18, so we won’t go into much detail about this visa today.
 However, you can find out more on the Gov website.

 Tier 4 General Student Visa